-Miniature edition of the original “Chuan” sculpture created by LASALLE’s late Founder, Brother Joseph McNally.
+Miniature edition of the original Chuan sculpture created by LASALLE’s founder, the late Brother Joseph McNally.

 Named after LASALLE’s founder, Brother Joseph McNally, the McNally Award for Excellence in the Arts is awarded to LASALLE’s most outstanding student of each year’s graduating cohort.
-It recognises an artist's role in society, academic excellence and significant contribution to the professional and social communities.
-The recipient of this award demonstrates significant promise as an emerging practitioner in his or her respective creative field.
+It recognises an artist's role in society, academic excellence and significant contribution to their professional and social communities.
+The recipient of this award demonstrates significant promise as an emerging practitioner in their respective creative field.

 Jordan is passionate about how storytelling and the digital landscape can help arts organisations build meaningful relationships with their audiences and bring the arts closer to communities.